 Rh Immune-Globulin Shots

 Rh immune-globulin shots are administered during the first pregnancy.
 Once the screening test reveals that there is Rh incompatibility between the pregnant woman and the fetus, a mother is given an Rh immune-globulin shot around the 28th week of pregnancy, and another one within 72 hours after giving birth.
 The Rh immune-globulin shot acts like a vaccine that prevents the mother from producing Rh antibodies, which can harm the newborn and complicate future pregnancies.

-Must Watch Video – What Is Rh Factor
+Must Watch Video – How Rh factor affects a pregnancy

 It should be cleared that once the antibodies are developed, Rh Immune-Globulin shots will not anymore be helpful.
 Therefore, close watch must be instituted towards a mother who is a Rh negative and may be carrying Rh positive fetus.
 It is for this very reason that religious prenatal consultations are crucial for mothers expecting a baby.
 The baby may be delivered at term and immediately be transfused with blood.
 Yet, oftentimes, baby with Rh incompatibilities are delivered pre-term, or even be given transfusions while in utero.

 According to statistics, more than 85% of the population are Rh positive individuals.
 This apparently connotes that 15% of the population are Rh negative individuals.
 This Rh factor does not affect a person’s general health.
 They can be very healthy individuals regardless of their Rh factors.
 However, the problems may arise during pregnancy, especially when the mother is Rh negative individual.
 Thus, early detection of Rh factor is necessary to prevent the development of Rh antibodies that may greatly affect future pregnancies.

 Rh Factor Testing: When And How Is It Done?